Inc44/dotfiles/COMMAND.md

 `command; command`: Run the commands sequentially

 `composer global require package`: Install a package globally using Composer

+`composer install`: Install dependencies from a `composer.json` file

 `conda list`: Display all installed packages in the current environment